 If you get a lot of people visiting during parts of the year, such as people from colder climates visiting your state during warmer climates or people coming to your mountainous area for skiing, then you may need to figure out what to do during the season when there aren’t a lot of tourists.
 Will the house sit empty?

-Owning a vacation rental property can be a lucrative type of investment if you are aware of these 3 things you need to know before investing in vacation rentals in NJ, PA.
+Owning a vacation rental property can be a lucrative type of investment if you are aware of these 3 things you need to know before investing in vacation rentals in NJ, NY, PA.